UltraFerous/lhl_midterm_story_creator/routes/routes.md

 ### '/api/contributions'

-POST '/new' - Create new database entry for new contribution, then redirect to story page
+POST '/' - Create new database entry for new contribution, then redirect to story page

-POST '/:id/like' - Adjust vote count in database for contribution with matching id
+PATCH '/:id/accept' - Accept contribution with matching id and incorporate it into the main story, then redirect to '/stories/:id'

-POST '/:id/accept' - Accept contribution with matching id and incorporate it into the main story, then redirect to '/stories/:id'
+PATCH '/:id/like' - Adjust vote count in database for contribution with matching id

 ### '/users'